How does the Swedish alcohol monopoly work?

 Further samples must be submitted at this stage for a technical assessment to be performed in a lab.

-Start Ten weeks before the launch a crate of the selected wine is sent to Systembolaget.
+Start Ten weeks before the launch, a case of the selected wine is sent to Systembolaget.
 A characterization test is also held, in addition to a tasting for wine critics and journalists.
-New wines are presented in Systembolaget’s publication, Varunytt, before being launched.
+New wines are presented on Systembolaget’s webpage in their news section.